dungwinux/-blog/_posts/2024-11-21-opencv-python.md

 ln -s $CONDA_PREFIX/nvvm/bin/cicc $CONDA_PREFIX/bin/cicc
 ```

 Now we will build from source _opencv-python_ using `pip`.
-Since we are building against CUDA, we need the _contrib_ variant instead.
-And if you don't need GUI interface like me (using OpenCV through Jupyter notebook), then you can opt-in _headless_ variant.
-I also disabled OpenCL since the build would try compiling Intel VAAPI and fail:
+Since we are building against CUDA, we must use the _contrib_ variant.
+And if you don't need GUI interface like me (using OpenCV through Jupyter notebook), then you can opt-in the _headless_ variant.
+I also disabled OpenCL since the build would try compiling Intel VAAPI and fail.
+The following is my build command:

 ```bash
 CMAKE_ARGS="-DWITH_CUDA=ON -DWITH_CUDNN=ON -DOPENCV_DNN_CUDA=ON -DWITH_NVCUVID=OFF -DCUDA_ARCH_BIN=7.5 -DWITH_CUBLAS=ON -DWITH_OPENCL=OFF" pip install --no-binary opencv-contrib-python-headless opencv-contrib-python-headless